 The build quality is excellent.
 The housing of the display is plastic which feels sturdy, and there aren't any obvious issues with how it's put together.
 The bezels are properly attached to the screen throughout, as you can see here.
 The metal stand is also solid as it holds the screen well, and even the feet are grippy, so it doesn't easily slide on the desk.
 The one downside is that the bottom piece for the RGB lighting can come off if you're holding it there and you aren't careful, but it's meant to come off anyways.

-The ASUS PG27AQDM has impressive ergonomics; you can adjust it in several ways.
+The ASUS PG27AQDM has amazing ergonomics; you can adjust it in several ways.
 The stand also offers cable management, but because the inputs are down-facing, they can be hard to reach at times.
 The back of the monitor features robust housing for the inputs, but the panel itself is thin.
 There are also vents on the housing, as you can see here.
 It comes with a mounting bracket if you want to mount the monitor.

 The tripod stand holds the screen well, and because the feet are grippy, it doesn't easily slide on the desk.
 However, this can also be a downside, as you would need to lift the entire monitor to move it.